Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

-It is worth noting that the expressions for $\gamma_x$ and $\gamma_y$ in Eq.~(\ref{eq6}) closely resemble the standard formulation used to describe DPC signals under asymmetric illumination in Ref.~\cite{3_tian_quantitative_2015}, where $I_{\mathrm{left}}$, $I_{\mathrm{right}}$, $I_{\mathrm{up}}$, and $I_{\mathrm{low}}$ correspond to images acquired with different halves of the illumination aperture being blocked.
-Ideally, by dividing the total intensity within each pixel group, the differential signal becomes insensitive to uniform attenuation, ensuring that $\gamma_x$ and $\gamma_y$ respond primarily to phase-induced intensity asymmetries rather than absorption-related amplitude variations.
-Therefore, these signals are directly related to the lateral displacement of the focal spot.
-Mathematically, this relationship can be expressed as a mapping:
+It is worth noting that the expressions for $\gamma_x$ and $\gamma_y$ in Eq.~(\ref{eq6}) closely resemble the standard formulation used to describe DPC signals under asymmetric illumination in Ref.~\cite{3_tian_quantitative_2015}, where $I_{\mathrm{left}}$, $I_{\mathrm{right}}$, $I_{\mathrm{up}}$, and $I_{\mathrm{low}}$ correspond to images acquired by blocking different halves of the illumination aperture.
+Ideally, normalizing by the total intensity within each group of pixels makes the differential signals insensitive to uniform attenuation, ensuring that $\gamma_x$ and $\gamma_y$ respond primarily to phase-induced intensity asymmetries rather than amplitude variations related to absorption.
+Thus, these signals are directly correlated with the lateral displacement of the focal spot.
+By taking a reference of Fig.~\ref{fig_illu}c, the phase gradient of the sample can be expressed as:

-where $\mathcal{R}(\cdot)$ denotes a response function that maps the focal-spot displacements to the corresponding differential signals. $(u', v')$ denote the global coordinates on the image plane.
-However, $\Delta x$ and $\Delta y$ are solely determined by the sample’s phase gradient under the condition that, in the absence of a sample, the focal spot formed beneath each microlens is perfectly centered on the corresponding pixel group, which serves as the ideal reference position.
-In the following section, we analyze the effect of chief ray angle (CRA) mismatch, which introduces an inherent focal-spot displacement even without a sample.
+where $\mathcal{R}(\cdot)$ denotes a response function that maps the focal-spot displacements to the corresponding differential signals, and $(u', v')$ represent the global coordinates on the image plane.
+However, $\Delta x$ and $\Delta y$ are solely determined by the sample’s phase gradient provided that, in the absence of a sample, the focal spot formed beneath each microlens is perfectly centered on its corresponding pixel group (serving as the ideal reference position) as shown in Fig.~\ref{fig_illu}a.
+In what follows, we analyze the effect of chief ray angle (CRA) mismatch, which introduces an inherent focal-spot displacement even without a sample.